-Chaperones must be at least 21 years of age and must comply with all Archdiocesan Safe Environment Requirements (see Safe Environment Requirements for Volunteers).
+Chaperones must be at least 21 years of age and must comply with all Archdiocesan Safe Environment Requirements (see Safe Environment Requirements for Volunteers) .
 School chaperones are reminded that they are to serve as role models while on the trip.
 Additionally, ALL school rules apply during field trips.
-Students with a C- in conduct or lower will need a chaperone or will stay at school while the class is out.
+Students with a C- in conduct or lower will need a chaperone or will stay at school while the class is out. permitted to go with his/her group.

-Field trips are educational and are an active part of the curriculum; students are expected to attend.
-The school requires written consent of the parents before a child is permitted to go with his/her group.
 A form requesting permission will be sent home in advance of the trip and should be returned promptly.
 Students are usually transported by bus and pay their own fare as well as necessary fees.
 Permission slips must be signed by a parent/guardian and submitted to the teacher no later than 24 hours prior to the departure on the date of the trip.
 Chaperones must pay the required trip fee.
 Buses will depart on time and will not wait for students/chaperones not present at departure time.
 All field trip fees are non-refundable.